-More recently, studies of the properties of random matrices have found a new revitalisation due to the mapping of networks and graphs through their adjacency matrix.
+More recently, studies of the properties of random matrices have found a new revitalization due to the mapping of networks and graphs through their adjacency matrix.
 In these cases, an additional input stems from the possible directionality of the link or bond.
-Let us have in mind, for argument, the case of a citation or any type of cooperation/competition network.
-Due to the intrinsically time dependent hierarchical process, the adjacency matrix representing the network is usually asymmetric, beside being a non-negative matrix.
-This asymmetry, leading to complex eigenvalues, much widens the realm of investigations [56, 57].
-The asymmetry case is not treated in the present paper, but is mentioned in this conclusion section, for any reader guideline interested in pursuing the present work.
+Let us have in mind, for argument, the case of a citation or any type of cooperation and/or competition network.
+Due to the intrinsically time-dependent hierarchical process, the adjacency matrix representing the network is usually asymmetric, beside being a non-negative matrix.
+This asymmetry, leading to complex eigenvalues, significantly widens the realm of investigations [55,56].
+The asymmetry case is not treated in the present paper but is mentioned in this conclusion section, for any reader guideline interested in pursuing the present work.

-Thus, further work, if we may suggest so, should be programmed in order to apply the approach in view of obtaining results on disordered systems characterized, e.g., (i) by symmetric matrices having more complicated structures, as in financial or socio-economic matter [56-58]), or (ii) when more than one type of disorder appears, as is the case very often in materials [59-61], and (iii) by non-symmetric matrices: see the cases of citation or coauthorship networks implying link ordering[62-64], that of bipartite graphs [65], that of physiology [66], or that of financial markets [67-71], among recent relevant cases.
+Thus, further work, if we may suggest so, should be programed to apply the approach in view of obtaining results on disordered systems characterized, e.g., (i) by symmetric matrices having more complicated structures, as in financial or socio-economic matters [55-57], or (ii) when more than one type of disorder appears, as is the case very often in materials [58-60], and (iii) by nonsymmetric matrices: see the cases of citation or co-authorship networks implying link ordering [61-63], that of bipartite graphs [64], that of physiology [65], or that of financial markets [66-70], among recent relevant cases.